 The fuel mix during testing consisted of wood, creosote treated railroad ties, and TDF.
-The firing rates for each of the fuels was within the range consistent for safe normal operations (7.5-10 TPH wood, 13-16 TPH creosote ties, and 1.5-2.0 TPH TDF).
+The firing rates for each of the fuels was within the range consistent for safe normal operations.

 3.2 AIR POLLUTION CONTROL EQUIPMENT

 Particulate emissions are controlled with a multi-cyclone followed by a single chamber, three-field electrostatic precipitator (ESP).